Gary Lineker: Everton

 In the 1985 close season, defending league champions Everton signed Lineker for £800,000; he scored 40 goals in 57 games for his new team in the 1985–86 season.
 Lineker's first game for Everton happened to be away to Leicester City; at half time, he walked into the Leicester dressing room by mistake.
-He was again the First Division's leading goal scorer, this time with 30 goals (including three hat-tricks), and helped Everton finish second in the league.
+He was again the First Division's leading goalscorer, this time with 30 goals (including three hat-tricks), and helped Everton finish second in the league.
 While at Everton, they reached the FA Cup final for the third consecutive year but lost 3–1 to Liverpool, despite Lineker giving them an early lead when he outpaced Alan Hansen to score.
 Liverpool had also pipped Everton to the title by just two points.
 "I was only on Merseyside a short time, nine or 10 months in total really, but it was still a happy time personally, while professionally it was one of the most successful periods of my career", he says.
 "I still have an affinity towards Everton."

-Lineker scored three hat-tricks for Everton; at home to Birmingham City in a 4–1 league win on 31 August 1985, at home to Manchester City in a 4–0 home win on 11 February 1986, and then in the penultimate league game of the season on 3 May 1986, when they kept their title hopes alive with a 6–1 home win over Southampton.
+Lineker scored three hat-tricks for Everton; at home to Birmingham City in a 4–1 league win on 31 August 1985, at home to Manchester City in a 4–0 win on 11 February 1986, and then in the penultimate league game of the season on 3 May 1986, when they kept their title hopes alive with a 6–1 home win over Southampton.
 On his final league appearance, he scored twice in a 3–1 home win over West Ham United whose own title hopes had just disappeared.
-However, he and his colleagues were denied title glory as Liverpool also won their final league game of the season at Chelsea.

-Lineker has consistently stated since retiring from football that this Everton team was the best club side he ever played in.
+Lineker and his colleagues were denied title glory as Liverpool also won their final league game of the season at Chelsea.
+Lineker has said since retiring from football that this Everton team was the best club side he ever played in.